-The Management Agreement is for a term of five years ending April 15, 2019 (the "Initial Term") and is renewable for further five-year terms (the "Renewal Term"), unless and until it is terminated in accordance with the provisions thereof.
+The Management Agreement is for a term of five years ending August 17, 2025 (the "Initial Term") and is renewable for further five-year terms (the "Renewal Term"), unless and until it is terminated in accordance with the provisions thereof.
 Subject only to the termination provisions, Slate Canada will automatically be rehired at the expiration of each term.
-The Management Agreement was renewed in accordance with the foregoing for a Renewal Term following the expiry of the Initial Term.
+The Management Agreement was renewed in accordance with the foregoing for a Renewal Term following the expiry of the former Initial Term.